 - Mobile SDK - implementation and configuration issues/questions.

 You can contact support through the following channels:

 1. Live chat - Engagement offers a live chat functionality that feeds directly into the helpdesk.
-This is located within the Engagement platform help center in the location highlighted below.
+It is available for all the users from within the Engagement platform help center in the location highlighted below.

-3. Phone - the phone option is available only for business-critical cases, reflected in client's SLA.
+3. Phone - the phone option is available only for business-critical cases, reflected in the client's SLA.

 Support agents provide assistance in English, Russian or Slovak language.

 1. Provide specific examples and links to all related resources to ensure that any given request can be processed as effectively as possible and that the support team can recreate the issue.

 2. Raise a support request for each individual issue.
 The aim is to keep the communication as clear and as effective as possible.
 By separating the issues; we can decrease the resolution time.